DVD Review: Edward Yang’s Epic Swan Song ‘Yi Yi’ on the Criterion Collection

 Extras

-Do not fear the British Tony Rayns, a noted Asian-cinema critic.
-He is not what The Onion’s A.V.
-Club might call one of The 15 People You Meet Listening to DVD Audio Commentaries-whom, incidentally, you almost always come across on discs by The Criterion Collection.
-About as warm as the track Yang recorded for Winstar, this new track is possibly superior by virtue of having a lot less dead spots.
-This is because Ryans, whose passion for the film is evident, keeps Yang talking-from the anecdotal to his own quaint philosophies of the world and how he tried to filter them into the film-and always on point.
-Rayns really does know his Asian cinema-for proof, check out his introduction to the film, which is really a snappy summary of the New Taiwan Cinema movement.
-Also included on the disc: the film’s theatrical trailer and a booklet which includes a predictably passionate article from one of my favorite writers, Kent Jones, and notes from Yang himself about the film, which begins with a lovely reminiscence about a question (“Pourquoi filmez-vous?”) the French newspaper Libération asked him for a special Cannes supplement.
+Tony Rayns, whose passion for the film is evident, keeps Edward Yang talking—from the anecdotal to his own quaint philosophies of the world and how he tried to filter them into the film-and always on point.
+Rayns really does know his Asian cinema; for proof, check out his introduction to the film, which is really a snappy summary of the New Taiwan Cinema movement.
+Also included on the disc: the film’s theatrical trailer and a booklet which includes a predictably passionate article from Kent Jones, and notes from Yang himself about the film, which begins with a lovely reminiscence about a question (“Pourquoi filmez-vous?”) that the French newspaper Libération asked him for a special Cannes supplement.
 His answer, I think, beautifully captures what’s special about the film, and, more personally, makes me feel better about why I like to write about film: “So I don’t have to speak so much.”

 Overall